Assessing the Business Process Modeling Competences of Large Language Models: BEF4LLM - BPMN Evaluation Framework for LLMs

-Each generated BPMN is assessed in two steps.
-First, the validity of the BPMN is checked.
-Only valid BPMNs are further evaluated for their syntactic, pragmatic, and semantic quality, since the quality can only be checked if the BPMN model is free of invalid BPMN-XML elements.
+In total, the BEF4LLM framework comprises 39 individual metrics: One for validity, 16 for syntactic quality, 15 for pragmatic quality, and seven for semantic quality.
+Each metric takes the generated BPMN model as input (along with the ground-truth BPMN model for semantic quality) and returns a value between 0 (worst) and 1 (best).
+Each generated BPMN model is assessed in two steps.
+First, the BPMN model's validity is checked.
+Only valid BPMN-XML files are subsequently evaluated with respect to syntactic, pragmatic, and semantic quality.
+This is necessary because these metrics can only be computed reliably when the underlying BPMN-XML is free of invalid elements.
 Per quality dimension, the metrics are aggregated to a single score, i.e., $Q_{\text{syn}}$ for the syntactic quality, $Q_{\text{prag}}$ for the pragmatic quality, and $Q_{\text{sem}}$ for the semantic quality.
-Therefore, normalization is necessary, ensuring that all metrics are measured on the same scale, ranging from 0 to 1.
-As each dimension has different types of metrics, each dimension has another normalization strategy, explained in the corresponding section.
-Further, we decided to introduce a total process quality score $Q_{\text{qual}}$ and a total score $Q_{\text{total}}$.
-While the total process quality score $Q_{\text{qual}}$ only aggregates the three scores of the process quality dimensions, i.e., the syntactic, pragmatic, and semantic quality, the total score $Q_{\text{total}}$ additionally includes the validity.
-The total score provides us with a general overview of the abilities of LLMs and enables easy comparison using a single metric.
-We introduced the total quality score as well, as it gives the opportunity to compare the capabilities to humans, for which the validity score is not relevant.
-In addition, this value makes it possible to estimate the quality of valid BPMNs or to compare them easily.
+Therefore, normalization is necessary to ensure that all metrics are measured on the same scale, ranging from 0 to 1.
+As each dimension has different types of metrics, each uses a different normalization strategy, as explained in the corresponding section.

+Further, we decided to introduce two aggregated measures $Q_{\text{qual}}$ and $Q_{\text{total}}$.
+While $Q_{\text{qual}}$ only aggregates the three quality scores of the process quality dimensions, i.e., the syntactic, pragmatic, and semantic quality, the total score $Q_{\text{total}}$ additionally includes the validity. $Q_{\text{qual}}$ is intended to facilitate comparisons with human modeling competencies, because validity is not a relevant criterion in this setting.
+Both scores are intended to enable quick and easy comparison via a single aggregate measure, but should not be interpreted as general-purpose quality indicators.